Anxiety Disorders: Symptoms and Treatment

 Social Anxiety Disorder

-Social anxiety is an intense fear of being judged or criticized by others in social situations.
+Social anxiety disorder is an intense fear of being judged or criticized by others in social situations.
 It often leads to avoidance of social interactions and activities.
 Symptoms arise when someone is faced with social interaction and include:

 • Nervousness